Continue reading for more details-

 How much should I really charge?

-- It’s one of the most common questions online inquired by numerous cleaners before they consider any commercial cleaning projects.
+- It’s one of the most common questions online inquired by numerous cleaners before they bid on any cleaning contract.

 Before you sit down to prepare an estimate for a client, you need to know exactly what they are demanding.

 At the same time, knowing some of these crucial bits of information can actually be useful while charging janitorial fees for landing any janitorial contract.

 Keep in mind that there are other factors that can influence pricing if services are taken on a one-time basis, which may include:

 - number of team members required to clean a space,

 - length of time it takes to complete the job,

 - total number of rooms served in space,